gulaak/Minimax/README.md

 3. run the algorithm on tree, tree.minimax() # computes the decision at the root node and all decisions at each level

-4. print out utilities at each terminal state, tree.bfs() # performs a breadth first search and prints all utility values
+4. print out utilities at each terminal state, tree.dfs() # performs a depth first search and prints all utility values